terencechain/consensus-specs/specs/_features/epbs/design.md

 F ~~~ E
 ```
 In this case all the attesters for `N+1` will be counted depending on the PTC members that voted for `(N+1, Full)`.
 Assuming honest PTC members, they would have voted for `N` during `N+1` so any CL attesters for `N+1` would be voting for `N+1, Empty` thus only counting for the head in `(N+3, Full)`.

+### Checkpoint states
+There is no current change in `store.checkpoint_states[root]`.
+In principle the "checkpoint state" should correspond to either the checkpoint block being full or empty.
+However, payload status does not change any consensus value for the state at the given time, so it does not matter if we continue using `store.block_states` which corresponds to the "empty" case.

 ## Equivocations